Mark Carter, Chief Product Officer, GlobalReach Technology

 By working with other service providers they can add capability to their service platform, add territories and brand capability.
 Which adds value to their subscribers.

 What you’re seeing as the roaming barriers for LTE come down, you’re starting to see a more heterogeneous mix.
-Wi-Fi has a major role to play in that mix for bringing down the transport costs for voice traffic for example, when people are travelling out of territory, or are within areas where voice coverage might be bad.
+Wi-Fi has a major role to play in that mix for bringing down the transport costs for voice traffic for example, when people are travelling out of the territory, or are within areas where voice coverage might be bad.

 What about the consumers?
 They’re the ones who are playing in the end.
 Are they particularly aware?